How to sell a car: step by step guide

 Take photos

-Potential buyers will want to see your car from all angles, including the interior and exterior, front and back.
-Choose a place that’s well lit and with enough space to photograph your whole car without getting others into frame.
-If possible, try to aim for a slightly overcast day so you get less camera glare, and avoid dimly lit times like evening.
-You may also want to consider photographing your car in a public car park or somewhere that doesn’t require you share photos of your house and potentially those of your neighbours.
+Potential buyers want to see your car from all angles – interior and exterior, front and back.
+Choose a well-lit place with enough space to photograph your whole car without getting others into the frame.
+For great photos, snap pics on a slightly overcast day to reduce camera glare, and avoid dimly lit times like the evening.
+To protect your privacy, consider photographing your car in a public car park or somewhere that doesn’t identify your house or your neighbours’.

 Get the word out

 Time to let the world know you have a quality car for sale.
-There are plenty of ways you can do this, both online and offline, some a little more old-school than others, but it’s worth covering all bases!
+There are plenty of ways you can do this, online and offline.
+Make sure to cover all bases

 • Online listing sites